Is Silicone Recyclable? ♻️

 Click on the blue button to learn more.

-But, as of now, there are very few – or almost non-existent – recycling facilities here in Australia that collects recyclable silicone.
-The reason for this is because of its expansiveness; scientists already came up with technique but such techniques require the use of so much energy to break down the substance.
+But, as of now, there are very few – or almost non-existent – recycling facilities here in Australia that collect recyclable silicone.
+The reason for this is because of its expensiveness; scientists have already come up with techniques, but such techniques require the use of so much energy to break down the substance.
 However, you can still contact your local council and see if they accept silicone for recycling.

 Even with the vast unavailability of silicone recycling in Australia, you can still technically try to recycle them yourself.
 An example of this is recycling cookware with silicone material; you can expect three things when you try to recycle your silicone: